Entering RSU sales in FreeTaxUSA

 Email us

-The income is already in your wages, so the sale should reflect only the price change after .
+wages are already on the — the sale should only reflect price change after .

-Stock sales flow to Form 8949 and Schedule D regardless of the software used.
+Stock sales still flow to Form 8949 and Schedule D like any other software.

-• Holding period for short- vs long-term classification.
+• Holding period from for short- vs long-term.

-• That total gain matches the price change since , not the full proceeds.
+• Total gain roughly equals price change since , not full proceeds.

 Common mistake